awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 [`Severity`](#asff-severity)
 Required
 A finding's severity\.
 The finding must have either `Label` or `Normalized` populated\. `Label` is the preferred attribute\. `Normalized` is no longer relevant\.
-Security Hub populates `Normalized` but does not otherwise use it\.
+Security Hub populates the `Normalized` attribute but does not otherwise use it\.
 If neither attribute is populated, then the finding is invalid\.
 `Severity` should only be updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
 To provide severity information, finding providers should use the `Severity` object under [`FindingProviderFields`](#asff-findingproviderfields)\.
 See [Using FindingProviderFields](finding-update-batchimportfindings.md#batchimportfindings-findingproviderfields)\.
 **Type:** Object